LasagnaCake/MakaiLib/docs/changes/AltFormats.md

 **Pros**

 **Cons**
-- (Semingly) not as fast as other alternatives
+- (Seemingly) not as fast as other alternatives
 - C++ only